H3Aether/Hash-Table-Cpp/README.md

 ## An example using NASA/JPL's Small-Body Database

 The SBDB regroups over 1,250,000 objects in the Solar System.
-The data was retrieved using the Query API (https://ssd-api.jpl.nasa.gov/doc/sbdb_query.html), and processed to a CSV file using Python (see [this script](./src/NASA_JPL_SBDB/fetch_data.py)).
+The data was retrieved using the [Query API](https://ssd-api.jpl.nasa.gov/doc/sbdb_query.html), and processed to a CSV file using Python (see [this script](./src/NASA_JPL_SBDB/fetch_data.py)).
 The elements are inserted into a hash table, using their SPK-ID as the key.
 The SPK-ID is a unique identifier for each object in the SBDB.
 The hash table is then used to retrieve the data for a given object.

 ## How to use